StarRocks/starrocks/docs/en/table_design/indexes/Bitmap_index.md

 StarRocks can adaptively choose whether to use a bitmap index based on column cardinality and query conditions.
 If a bitmap index does not effectively filter out many Pages or the overhead of loading bitmap indexes during queries is high, StarRocks will not use the bitmap index by default to avoid degrading query performance.

 StarRocks determines whether to use a bitmap index based on the ratio of the number of values involved in the query condition to the column cardinality.
 Generally, the smaller this ratio, the better the filtering effect of the bitmap index.
 Thus, StarRocks uses `bitmap_max_filter_ratio/1000` as the threshold.
-When the number of **comparison** values in the filter condition / column cardinality < `bitmap_max_filter_ratio/1000`, the bitmap index will be used.
+When the number of values in the filter condition / column cardinality < `bitmap_max_filter_ratio/1000`, the bitmap index will be used.
 The default value of `bitmap_max_filter_ratio` is `1`.

 Take a query based on a single column as example, such as `SELECT * FROM employees WHERE gender = 'male';`.
 The `gender` column in the `employees` table has values 'male' and 'female', so the cardinality is 2 (two distinct values).
 The query condition involves one value, so the ratio is 1/2, which is greater than 1/1000.
 Therefore, this query will not use the bitmap index.